chen-chens/hookloop-admin/README.md

 # hookloop-admin
-hookloop-client HookLoop Side Project / Admin : This is a project tracking application by using Next.js and Typescript.
+HookLoop Side Project / Admin : This is a project tracking application by using Next.js and Typescript.

+## Skills

+## Functions

+## Folder Structure

+## Naming Convention